shoaloak/DirectAdmin-DDNS/README.md

 # Dynamic DNS for Directadmin
 Want to attach your home server to a subdomain but don't know how?
-Use this simple PHP script with a cronjob to dynamically update your DNS records!
+Use this either of these scripts with a cronjob to dynamically update your DNS records!

-## Setup
+## PHP Setup
 ssh to your home server and make sure deps are installed, such as `php php-curl`.

 ```